kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 ## SEK (vs. 6M STIBOR)
 <p style ="text-align: justify">
-As seen in Figure 1, the SEK (vs. 6M STIBOR) is a swap curve based on the 6 month Stockholm Interbank Offered Rate, which denotes the 6M STIBOR.
-The cash rate for the 6M STIBOR can be viewed on the left hand side of Figure 1 and on the right handside of Figure 1 the rates for the swaps.
-From respective panels of the instruments the daycount convention can also be seen in the bottom.
-The usage of SEK (vs. 6M STIBOR) is to forecast the interest rate for the 6M STIBOR.
-Thus meaning, that whatever point we select on the curve is what the market will assume the 6M STIBOR will be in that amount of time.
+As shown in Figure 1, the SEK (vs. 6M STIBOR) is a swap curve based on the 6 month Stockholm Interbank Offered Rate, denoted by 6M STIBOR.
+The cash rate for the 6M STIBOR can be seen on the left-hand side of Figure 1, and the rates for the swaps can be seen on the right-hand side of Figure 1.
+The day count convention for each panel of instruments can also be observed at the bottom.

+The purpose of the SEK (vs. 6M STIBOR) is to forecast the interest rate for the 6M STIBOR.
+This means that whatever point we select on the curve is what the market will assume the 6M STIBOR will be in that amount of time.
 As a result this will forecast the floating leg of a swap.
 </p>

 ![image alt text](media/quotes.png)